THE CHALLANGE FOR INSTALLERS AND MANUFACTURERS

 With today’s building science knowledge and modern materials one would think that we could find a way to install windows that are easy to get perfect in the field providing permanent protection against water getting to any wood.
 Understanding the Rain Screen principle, commonly used for both commercial and residential walls, and applying it to this narrow but so vulnerable space between walls and windows might just be the key allowing us to have leak proof windows with no exterior caulking to age or be subject to poor maintenance.

-That is the challenge I launched at FenCon18 this last March.
-Basing my drive for a way to apply this moisture control technology on two research projects published in 2011 and 2013 by the IRC (Institute for Research in Construction of the National Research Council of Canada) I began to look at why there is so little change in window installation despite significant failures, especially in colder climates.
+That is the challenge I launched at FenCon18 in March of 2018.
+Basing my drive for a way to apply this moisture control technology on two research projects published in 2011 and 2013 by the IRC (Institute for Research in Construction of the National Research Council of Canada) - those two construction summaries backed up by over 6 years of lab research.
+I began to look at why there is so little change in window installation despite significant failures, especially in colder climates.

 The primary conclusion of these two research projects is that you should not attempt to stop both the water and the wind on the same plane.